Skip to navigation Skip to content

 • Help to ensure that participation expectations are reinforced and provide the serious failure decision maker with a quality assessment of the reason/s for non-compliance

-• Hearing the CDP job seeker's circumstances
+• Hearing the RAES job seeker's circumstances

 • Identifying opportunities for intervention if required to help prevent future non-compliance